 Anti-Inflammatory Diet Review

-Dr. Andrew Weil, M.D., developed the anti-inflammatory diet under the belief that chronic inflammation is the cause of many illnesses and diseases common throughout the United States.
+Dr. Andrew Weil, M.D., developed the anti inflammation diet plan under the belief that chronic inflammation is the cause of many illnesses and diseases common throughout the United States.
 The purpose of the diet is to help people adapt to a healthier eating lifestyle – it is not a diet that aims to help people lose weight.
-However, by following the diet as instructed, weight loss is certainly a possibility.
+However, by following the diet as instructed, anti inflammation weight loss is certainly a possibility.

 The anti-inflammatory diet is less of a traditional diet and more of a new way of eating.
 It has been designed specifically to help protect you from various diseases often associated with chronic (ongoing) inflammation that can damage the cells of your body and cause you harm.